 Apple includes the Workout app to start specific workouts with different goals.
 The Activity app displays a user's metrics with a system of concentric rings.
-The Activity app also tracks medals Activity Challenge medals, and it lets you challenge your friends to workout competitions.
+It also tracks Activity Challenge medals and lets you challenge your friends to workout competitions.

-Third-party apps can tap into the Apple Watch's sensors to provide specialized workout apps and activity apps like yoga tracking or guided five-minute workouts.
+Third-party apps can tap into the Apple Watch's sensors to provide specialized workout and activity apps for things like yoga or guided five-minute workouts.

 In late 2020, Apple Fitness+ launched, providing Apple Watch owners with a home workout service.
 Designed to compete with services like Peloton, Apple Fitness+ streams a continually updated series of fitness videos from Apple's in-house instructors.
 It syncs with the Apple Watch, displaying user metrics onscreen.